celestelayne/fantastic-octo-guide/01-networks-communciations/README.md

 #### Shared Cursor Server

+In the previous project, we forwarded messages between two agents.
+In this project we will keep track of some **state** data: the x and y positions of each connected client.
+In JavaScript, state describes the status of the entire program or an individual object.
+In this case, the state we are keeping track of is the location of the cursor on the page.
+Every time you move the cursor the state (location) changes / updates.

-Similar to the chat application, create a global variable to store the socket.id as well as the x and y positions of each cursor.
+Similar to the chat application, store the x and y positions of each connected user in a global object.
+Create a global variable to store this information:

 ```js
 const users = {};
 ```
-Every time a user connection is made, the user’s socket id, x-position and y-position will be stored in the lookup object.
+Every time a user connection is made, the user’s socket id, x-position and y-position will be stored in the lookup object called, `users`.
 ```js
 io.on('connection', socket => {
   console.log('user connection')